Services

 Regulation

-Provides a pleasing and responsive touch to your piano keys and action.
-Regulation involves the fine adjustment of thousands of moving parts of wood, felt, and metal.
-Over time these parts shift, wear, and compress, and the piano gradually falls out of regulation.
+Regulation provides a pleasing and responsive touch to your piano keys and action through the fine adjustment of thousands of moving parts of wood, felt, and metal.
+Over time these parts shift, wear, and compress, and the piano starts to feel mushy, hard, or unresponsive.
 Having the piano regulated can restore the proper touch.
+A finely regulated action will be especially noticed and appreciated by a more advanced pianist trying to execute technically demanding music.

 Many small repairs can be done on-site, such as fixing or replacing broken parts, broken or missing strings, stuck keys, squeaky pedals, and more.
-I can also handle some larger repairs in my shop, and if I can't, I will connect you with someone who can.
+Repairs that require more time or equipment can be done in my workshop.
+I love to fix things, so don't hesitate to ask!

 Humidity Control Systems